shantam-8/Machine-Learning-API-for-Tshirt-Size-Determination/README.md

 | **Short Length** |60.0 |63.0 |66.0 |69.0 |72.0 |
 | **Regular Length** | 63.0 |66.0 |69.0 |72.0 |75.0 |
 | **Long Length** | 66.0 |69.0 |72.0 |75.0 |78.0 |
+To further ease this process, the following Neural Network powered API takes the user’s height, weight, shoe size, and preferred t-shirt fit (Standard or Relaxed) and provides the perfect t-shirt with its respective confidence percentage.

+Please note that this API is currently in its development stage and can only consider men’s sizes.
+Future developments include reformatting the front end of the API and improving the model to provide more accurate t-shirt sizes.